Build

 - Edits, repairs, and feature expansions run with the same guardrails as a freshly generated repo.

-- You keep the exact same ownership story — download, self-host, version — at every step.
+- You keep the same ownership story — download, self-host, version — at every step.

 When importing works best